 With a calm sea, it can be a good alternative to enjoy the beach.

-In the end of Beira-Mar Avenue, Mucuripe Beach is an excellent place to eat a fresh fish.
-There you can find the famous Fish Market, a nice spot to go in the beginning of the evening.
+An the end of Beira-Mar Avenue, Mucuripe Beach is an excellent place to eat fresh fish.
+There you can find the famous Fish Market, a nice spot to go at the beginning of the evening.

 With a lot of fishing boats and calm waters, this is the region where the sailboat tours depart.

-Futuro Beach, is the best urban beach in Fortaleza, it is located in a short distance from Beira-Mar Avenue.
+Futuro Beach is the best urban beach in Fortaleza, it is located a short distance from Beira-Mar Avenue.
 You can get there by cab/uber or by joining a day tour with a travel agency.

 The beach avenue (Clóvis Arrais Maia Avenue) has, in all of its extension, several beach kiosks with a lot of infrastructure, chairs and tables, pool, playground for the kids and live music.
 Some well-known kiosks are: